dframe/dframe/README.md

 ## Dframe\Router
 Methods

-Router is alredy defined in core dframe so you just use $this->router in controller or view files
+Router is alredy defined in core dframe so you just use $this->router in controller or view files.
+If you want use only router component use $router = new Dframe\Router();

 ```php